aarthiganesh/kernel-simulator/assignment 2/README.md

 - I/O Frequency: the processes are assumed to make an input/output with this frequency
 - I/O duration: this is the duration for the I/O for each of the processes (assumed to be the same for all the I/O operations)
+- Memory: amount of memory that needs to be allocated for the specified process